bsu-cs315/e2-robinson/README.md

 - Removed the assets folder in compliance with the style guide.
 I thought an assets folder was permitted for assets relating to the main world, but I was mistaken.
 It has been resolved and I know for the future.

-- Web demo is now deployed off a separate branch instead of from the main branch alongside the project.
+- Web demo is now deployed off a separate branch instead of from the master branch alongside the project.